Learn

 7.Topical Authority

 Tip: Create topic clusters — a pillar page linked to 5-10 supporting articles.
+Build external citations and backlinks.

 8.AI Crawler Access

 11%Whether GPTBot, ClaudeBot, and PerplexityBot can access and crawl your content via robots.txt.
+Without crawler access, AI engines cannot index your content regardless of its quality or authority.

 Tip: Check your robots.txt — many sites accidentally block AI crawlers.